 D. A floating-point number

-9. Which keyword is used to declare a variable with block scope in JavaScript?
+Question 9: Which keyword is used to declare a variable with block scope in JavaScript?

 D. Both B and C

-A. `let` can be reassigned, while `const` cannot.
+A.let can be reassigned, while const cannot.

-B. `const` can be reassigned, while `let` cannot.
+B.const can be reassigned, while let cannot.

-C. `let` is used for strings, while `const` is used for numbers.
+C.let is used for strings, while const is used for numbers.

 D. They are interchangeable keywords.